neondatabase/website/content/docs/guides/logical-replication-basics.md

 A single subscriber can maintain multiple subscriptions, including multiple subscriptions to the same publisher.

-Building on the `users_publication` example above, here’s how you can create a subscription.
-A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication.
+You can create a subscription using [CREATE SUBSCRIPTION](https://www.postgresql.org/docs/current/sql-createsubscription.html) syntax.
+Building on the `users_publication` example above, here’s how you can create a subscription:

 ```sql
 CREATE SUBSCRIPTION users_subscription